 "Jolene" by The White Stripes (originally by Dolly Parton)

-Rolling Stone named The White Stripes' cover of Parton's timeless, aching "Jolene" one of the greatest remakes ever.
+A Rolling Stone poll named The White Stripes' cover of Parton's timeless, aching "Jolene" one of the greatest remakes ever.
 Jack White, singing from the feminine perspective without a trace of irony, brings down the house in his epic rendition of a country classic.

 "Killing Me Softly" by The Fugees (originally by Roberta Flack)